tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you score a critical hit when the escalation die is 5+, the target also becomes stunned until the end of its next turn.

 **Quirk:** Valorous, but somewhat overly dramatic.

 ---

+#### Burnished Gold

+Bow

+1/Battle

+Attacks made using this weapon deal fire damage on a natural odd roll and holy damage on a natural even roll.
+When you use the power, the target of an attack made using this bow takes 1d8 extra damage (champion: 2d10 extra damage; epic: 3d10 extra damage), hit or miss.

+**Quirk:** Proud.

+---